 To improve your home’s energy efficiency, ask one of our HVAC contractors to do load calculations before air conditioning installation.
 Load calculations ensure that you install the right size air conditioning unit for your home.

-Theis the one that's appropriately sized for your home.
+The best air conditioner is the one that’s appropriately sized for your home.
 If the fan is constantly turning on and off, this may be a sign that the AC is too big for your home.
 While cooling your home quickly may not sound like a bad thing, keep in mind that this also results in shorter cooling cycles and fluctuating indoor temperatures.
-To keep your home comfortable year-round, you'll need to maintain a constant temperature.
+To keep your home comfortable year-round, you’ll need to maintain a constant temperature.

 Air conditioners come in different sizes to accommodate different sized homes and commercial buildings.
 However, when an air conditioner is too big for its respective building, it lowers the temperature too quickly.
 If your energy bills are costing too much, it may be time to consider air conditioning replacement.